ppy/osu-wiki/wiki/Gameplay/Game_modifier/Mod_multiplier_(lazer)/en.md

 The **mod multiplier** is an attribute of each [game modifier](/wiki/Gameplay/Game_modifier_(lazer)) that affects the value of a player's score on a [beatmap](/wiki/Beatmap).

 By default, the mod mutiplier is `1.00x`, but some mods can reduce or increase[^mania-note] it.
-Typically, mods from the `Difficulty Reduction` category have multipliers less than `1.00x`, while mods from the `Difficulty Increase` category have multipliers greater than `1.00x` to reward plays of increaed difficulty with a higher score.
+Typically, mods from the `Difficulty Reduction` category have multipliers less than `1.00x`, while mods from the `Difficulty Increase` category have multipliers greater than `1.00x` to reward plays of increased difficulty with a higher score.

 If multiple mods are used simultaneously, in most cases the mod multiplier will simply be the product of the multipliers of all currently active mods.
 For example, using [Hidden (HD)](/wiki/Gameplay/Game_modifier/Hidden_(lazer)) and [Hard Rock (HR)](/wiki/Gameplay/Game_modifier/Hard_Rock_(lazer)) at the same time results in a mod multiplier of `1.04x * 1.09x = 1.1336x` (in [osu!](/wiki/Game_mode/osu!)).
 There are some exceptions to this, for example, using [Traceable (TC)](/wiki/Gameplay/Game_modifier/Traceable) (with a multiplier of `1.02x`) and [Blinds (BL)](/wiki/Gameplay/Game_modifier/Blinds) (with a multiplier of `1.24x`) together results in a mod multiplier of `1.24x` (rather than `1.02x * 1.24x = 1.2648x`).